citros-garden/pendulum/README.md

 As we can see, the trajectories differ significantly and unpredictably although the initial parameters have quite close values.

-Refer to the notebook [notebooks/double_pendulum.ipynb](https://citros.io/pendulum/blob/main/notebooks/double_pendulum.ipynb) for more detailed information about batches and additional ideas on visualization, such as plotting the animation of the pendulum's motion.
+Refer to the notebook [notebooks/double_pendulum.ipynb](https://citros.io/pendulum/blob/main/notebooks/double_pendulum.ipynb) for more detailed information about batches and additional ideas on visualization, such as plotting the animation of the pendulum's motion.<br/>
-Additionally, examine [notebooks/system_with_spring.ipynb](https://citros.io/pendulum/blob/main/notebooks/system_with_spring.ipynb) for a detailed view of behavior of the spring system.
+Additionally, examine [notebooks/system_with_spring.ipynb](https://citros.io/pendulum/blob/main/notebooks/system_with_spring.ipynb) for a detailed view of the spring system behavior.

-Feel free to set up your own simulations by varying different parameters, create your own notebooks and explore pendulum systems with CITROS!
+Feel free to set up your own simulations varying different parameters, create your own notebooks and explore pendulum systems with CITROS!